 Throughout England the anniversary was celebrated in various different ways.
 Key events included:

 - In September Churches Together in England’s Enabling Group took the opportunity to study the document with a talk by Bishop Paul Hendricks.

 - On 11 November, there was a seminar in Leeds and ecumenical vespers attended by key ecumenical guests and most of the Catholic bishops of England and Wales.
 The preacher was the Most Revd Sir David Moxon, co-Chair of ARCIC, the Archbishop of Canterbury’s Representative to the Holy See and Director of the Anglican Centre in Rome.
 The sermon and all of the conference presentations are brought together in a booklet which is available here.

 - On Saturday 15 November there was a day conference in London: Christian unity since Vatican II — memory, present, where now?

 - 24-26 November saw an important invitation-only conference for Ecumenical Officers in Britain.
-Entitled The ecumenical landscape: changing seasons — expanding horizons, key speakers were Bishop Paul Hendricks (scroll down the page!), Dr Keith Warrington, Revd Dr David Cornick, Dr Emma Wild-Wood and Dr Marcus Pound.
+Entitled The ecumenical landscape: changing seasons — expanding horizons, key speakers were Bishop Paul Hendricks, Dr Keith Warrington, Revd Dr David Cornick, Dr Emma Wild-Wood and Dr Marcus Pound.